 Did you know that November is Peanut Butter Lover’s Month?
 Cause I didn’t find out until halfway through the month and still somehow only made one thing with peanut butter.
 How on earth did I let this happen?
 Even during a normal month I make more than ONE = total failure.
 So yesterday, realizing I had only one day left to redeem myself, I decided to make the giant “single-serving” cookie I had seen on Picky Palate earlier this month.

-Seriously Jenny, you were much too kind/generous of the portions on this one.
+Seriously Jenny was much too kind/generous of the portions on this one.
 But do not take that as a complaint, more like praise!
 This made my cookie- and peanut butter-loving heart melt.

 It’s what’s on the inside that counts.